furlat/Abstractions/abstractions/goap/system_prompt.md

 2. Inventory System: We have developed an inventory system that allows entities to store and retrieve other entities.
 The GameEntity class now includes methods like add_to_inventory, remove_from_inventory, and set_stored_in to handle inventory management consistently and maintain the integrity of the stored_in and inventory attributes.

 3. Interactions Module: We have created an interactions.py module that encapsulates all the necessary methods, actions, and payload definitions for easy importing and usage.
-This module includes classes like Character, TestItem, and Floor, as well as actions like MoveStep, PickupAction, and DropAction, which enable meaningful interactions between entities.
+This module includes classes like Character, TestItem, and Floor, as well as actions like Move, Pickup, and Drop, which enable meaningful interactions between entities.

 4. Error Resolution: Throughout the development process, we encountered various errors and challenges related to attribute updates, entity removal from inventories, and entity addition to nodes.
 By carefully analyzing the issues and collaborating closely with the user, we were able to identify the root causes and implement effective solutions to ensure the correct behavior of the engine.